ChristopherCarver/eBondCollegiality/Guide.md

         },

         // func: updateOperation
-        // desc: ServiceNow has updated the record, update the AlphaCo records as appropriate
+        // desc: ServiceNow has updated the record, update the SUPPLIER records as appropriate
         // parm: dataBundle
         // retn: n/a
         updateOperation: function (dataBundle) {